ns-r/ns-links/content/general/free-time.md

 - [DesignCourse](https://www.youtube.com/user/DesignCourse), for web development (Vue, Angular, React, ... basically anything web-related)
 - [Traversy Media](https://www.youtube.com/user/TechGuyWeb), for everything

+## Catch up on reading

+Do take a few books, especially if you're in an 8-5 stay-in vocation.

 ## Movies, TV shows
 This is probably the first thing you've thought of.
 Wherever possible, download your movies or shows offline so you don't waste too much data.